-Most common genetic cause of cognitive or intellectual disability (sometimes referred to as mental retardation), with a prevalence of 1 in 691 births.
+Down's syndrome is the most common genetic cause of cognitive or intellectual disability, with a prevalence of 1 in 800 births worldwide.

 Characteristic physical features include brachycephaly with a flat occiput; epicanthal folds and upslanting palpebral fissures; Brushfield spots in the iris; low nasal bridge; low-set ears; broad neck; and small hands with transverse crease.

-Higher frequency of congenital and acquired medical conditions, including congenital heart defects, audiological, vision, GI, haematological, and thyroid issues.
+Individuals with Down's syndrome have a higher frequency of congenital and acquired medical conditions, including congenital heart defects and audiological, vision, gastrointestinal, haematological, and thyroid issues.